-5. PUBLIC RELATIONS COMMITTEE
+6. PUBLIC RELATIONS COMMITTEE

-1. Makeup:
+A) Makeup:

-This committee shall be comprised of a Public Relations Chairperson, appointed by the MD 23 Council for a three-year term, and the District Public Relations Chairpersons.
+This committee shall be comprised of a Public Relations Chairperson, appointed by the MD 23 Council for a one (1)-year term, with a potential for two (2) one (1)-year extensions, and the District Public Relations Chairpersons.
+(2021)

-- 2. Responsibilities: Promote and disseminate MD 23 information to Lions and the Public through: - 1) Traditional Sources {Print/Radio/TV} - 2) Lions Clubs International - 3) Web Based/Blog Sites - 4) Facebook and other social media - 5) Advertising - 6) Assist the Council of Governors and Committee Chairpersons with press releases for both programs and events, encouraging ample time for pre-event releases and timely dissemination of post-event releases. - 7) Check for and encourage/assist in applying for available grants to help with Public Relations efforts - 8) Create a MD wide media database. - 9) Work Directly with Webmasters/Social Media coordinators to ensure current and correct information is published. - 10) Encourage Clubs to appoint and maintain an active Public Relations Committee. - 11) Coordinate with and assist district Public Relations Chairpersons/Clubs as necessary. - 12) In coordination with the Global Leadership Training Coordinator (GLTC) provide seminars and training, as requested, on public relations and promoting club events. - 13) Assist in creating "Press Kits" for use by districts and clubs - 14) Create an annual calendar of programs/activities/events requiring press releases and recommended dates of dissemination. - 15) Submit an annual budget to Council. - 16) Provide reports at Council of Governors meetings on the status of the MD 23 public relations actions. - 17) In coordination with the Council Secretary/Treasurer and IT Committee post all disseminated press releases on MD 23 Website - 18) Create and maintain a "Pressbook" of published news articles.
-Ensure proper attribution of publication name, reporter, date of publication. - 3.
-Qualifications (Recommended): - 1) Good communications skills - 2) Knowledge of the public relations concepts and an effective press program development. - 3) Eagerness to promote Lions Clubs activities and accomplishments within the Multiple District
+- B) Responsibilities: Promote and disseminate MD 23 information to Lions and the Public through: - 1) Traditional Sources {Print/Radio/TV} - 2) Lions Clubs International - 3) Web Based/Blog Sites - 4) Facebook and other social media - 5) Advertising - 6) Assist the Council of Governors and Committee Chairpersons with press releases for both programs and events, encouraging ample time for pre-event releases and timely dissemination of post-event releases. - 7) Check for and encourage/assist in applying for available grants to help with Public Relations efforts - 8) Create a MD wide media database. - 9) Work Directly with Webmasters/Social Media coordinators to ensure current and correct information is published. - 10) Encourage Clubs to appoint and maintain an active Public Relations Committee. - 11) Coordinate with and assist district Public Relations Chairpersons/Clubs as necessary. - 12) In coordination with the Global Leadership Training Coordinator (GLTC) provide seminars and training, as requested, on public relations and promoting club events. - 13) Assist in creating "Press Kits" for use by districts and clubs - 14) Create an annual calendar of programs/activities/events requiring press releases and recommended dates of dissemination. - 15) Submit an annual budget to Council. - 16) Provide reports at Council of Governors meetings on the status of the MD 23 public relations actions. - 17) In coordination with the Council Secretary/Treasurer and IT Committee post all disseminated press releases on MD 23 Website - 18) Create and maintain a "Pressbook" of published news articles.
+Ensure proper attribution of publication name, reporter, date of publication. - C) Qualifications (Recommended): - a.
+Good communications skills - b.
+Knowledge of the public relations concepts and an effective press program development. - c.
+Eagerness to promote Lions Clubs activities and accomplishments within the

-- 4) Knowledge of the organization and functions of the Multiple District - 5) Willingness to track and report the various public relations actions of MD23.
+- Multiple District - d.
+Knowledge of the organization and functions of the Multiple District - e.
+Willingness to track and report the various public relations actions of MD23.

-6. INFORMATION TECHNOLOGY COMMITTEE
+7. INFORMATION TECHNOLOGY COMMITTEE